-Entities within the Group that own the Intellectual Property earn a 50% royalty from the sales made by other entities within the Group.
+Entities within the Group that own the intellectual property earn a royalty between 30% - 97% from the sales made by other entities within the Group.

 Development costs undertaken by the German operations are reimbursed by the parent on commercial terms.